jpedro/jpedro.github.io/random.md

 Those API calls are the smallest lego pieces.
 Atop that, you can assemble walls, rooms, flats, houses, buildings.
-Whole cities in the cloud can be captured in a repo, automated, packaged as a library, a cli or some tool.
+Whole cities in the cloud can be captured in a repo, automated, packaged as a library, a cli or some tool, service or platform.

 Most ad-hoc scripts and home brewed provisioning tools can't even agree on a standard for the sand that builds the bricks.